GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 At present, RX 5000 series Navi 10 core graphics card, RX 6000 series Navi 21 core graphics card and RX 6000 series Navi 23 core graphics card should manually add the `agdpmod=pikera` boot-args to prevent black screen after startup, there is no other solution.

 ### Advanced Used
-1. Refer to [OpenCore Post-Install](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html#intel-usb-mapping) use [USBToolBox](https://github.com/USBToolBox/tool/releases/latest) in Windows environment to generate `USBMap.kext` customized USB mapping file, put `/EFI/OC/Kexts/` to replace the file with the same name, open `/EFI/OC/config.plist`, Turn off Kernel > Add > 7, Turn on 8.<br>
+1. Refer to [OpenCore Post-Install](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html#intel-usb-mapping) use [USBToolBox](https://github.com/USBToolBox/tool/releases/latest) in Windows environment to generate `USBMap.kext` customized USB mapping, put `/EFI/OC/Kexts/` to replace the file with the same name, open `/EFI/OC/Config.plist`, Turn off Kernel > Add > 7, Turn on 8.<br>
    ![](https://raw.githubusercontent.com/GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/master/Images/Explain/ProperTree_Kernel_USB.png)
-   *There is my customized USB file in the directory, you can try it with your EFI backup.
+   *There is my customized USB mapping in the directory, you can try it with your EFI backup.
 The SMBIOS is iMac19,1.
 If you use other SMBIOS, you need to open `USBMap.kext/Contents/Info.plist` and modify IOKitPersonalities > XHC > model: iMac19,1 to your SMBIOS; if you need to cancel the built-in HS07, open `USBMap.kext/Contents/Info.plist` and modify IOKitPersonalities > XHC > IOProviderMergeProperties > ports > HS07 > UsbConnector: 255 to 0.
 The specific USB mapping is shown below:*<br>

    <details><summary>Click to expand</summary>